ramdevmurali/BBC/README.md

     -   **Application Code (`/src`):** Modular, decoupled Python modules for core application logic (data loading, NLP pipeline, evaluation).
 Designed for clarity, stability, and local execution.
     -   **Experimentation/Training Code (`/notebooks`):** Dedicated Jupyter/Colab notebooks for exploratory data analysis and computationally intensive model training (leveraging cloud GPUs).
 This separates research from deployable code.
 -   **Reproducibility:** A `venv` (Python virtual environment) ensures a consistent and isolated runtime.
--   **Version Control:** The project uses Git for version control, with a comprehensive `.gitignore` to maintain a clean repository by excluding large, generated, or environment-specific files.
+-   **Version Control:** The project uses Git for version control.
+The `.gitignore` file is meticulously maintained to exclude large, generated artifacts (like the `models/` directory containing trained model weights) and environment-specific files, ensuring a clean and efficient repository for source code.

 ---